-In general terms, the majority of actions taken by Spain were reflected in the last reform of Corporate Income Tax in 2015, applicable with effect from 1 January 2015.
+In general terms, the majority of actions taken by Spain were reflected in the last reform of corporate income tax in 2015.
 In this sense, the most important amendments to Spanish domestic legislation are the following:

-- Tax planning disclosure.
-Spain has not passed any specific regulation with regards to disclosure of tax planning strategies.
-However, Spanish-based companies are progressively winding down tax planning structures through low-tax jurisdictions mainly because of the negative publicity. - List of tax havens.
-The Spanish tax system foresees an important number of antiavoidance rules in relation to the use of "tax havens".
+- Tax planning disclosure (DAC6).
+Spain has published draft legislation and will pass before 31 December 2019 the implementation of the measures included within the Council Directive (EU) 2018/822 of 25 May 2018, as regards mandatory automatic exchange of information in the field of taxation in relation to reportable cross-border arrangements. - List of tax havens.
+The Spanish tax system foresees an important number of anti-avoidance rules in relation to the use of "tax havens".
 The concept of "tax haven" is solely Spanish and it does not necessarily compare with other EU jurisdictions. - Tax treaty abuse.
 Spain's current tax treaty policy is to negotiate the inclusion of limitation on benefits clauses. - CFC rules.
 Before the implementation of the BEPS Actions, Spain already had important provisions in this regard.
 However, following the OECD recommendations, Spain has strengthened its CFC rules by making them more restrictive. - Interest deductibility.
-Spain has already introduced a limitation on interest deductibility linked to the EBITDA with the company. - Permanent establishments (PEs).
+Spain has already introduced a limitation on interest deductibility linked to the earnings before interest, tax, depreciation and amortisation (EBITDA) with the company. - PEs.
 Spain has not passed or amended any current law in this regard.
-However, the Spanish tax authorities have been applying a more economic approach to the PE definition.
+However, the Spanish tax authorities have been applying in practice a more economic approach to the PE definition, very close to the broader PE rule established within BEPS.

-Within the BEPS environment, the Spanish Government introduced for Spanish corporations to file the Country-by-Country Report for fiscal years commencing as of 1 January 2016.
+Within this environment, the Spanish Government introduced for Spanish corporations the obligation to file the Country-by-Country Report for fiscal years commencing as of 1 January 2016.